thg205/thg205.github.io/_posts/2024-05-01-icelandic-housing-market.markdown

 - `E_HNIT_WGS84/longitude`: East coordinates in WGS84 longitude
 - `FULLBUID/complete`: If the property is complete then 1 otherwise 0

 To enrich our data we needed other supporting datasets.
 Most noticably, we had two different interest rates, **index** and **non-index**.
-Here is link to the data of the rates:[interest_rates](https://www.sedlabanki.is/annad-efni/meginvextir-si/).
+Here is link to the data of the rates: [interest rates](https://www.sedlabanki.is/annad-efni/meginvextir-si/).

 ### Looking at historical trends